m0dd0/fusion_addin_framework/docs/source/index.rst

-.. fusion_addin_framework documentation master file, created by sphinx-quickstart on Tue Jan 19 21:13:30 2021.
+..
+Fusion Addin Framework documentation master file, created by sphinx-quickstart on Sat Jan 23 19:23:36 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fusion_addin_framework's documentation!
+Welcome to Fusion Addin Framework's documentation!
 ==================================================

 .. toctree::